vspiewak/mower/README.md

 # Mower

-This is a mower implementation, conform to the specifications provided.
+This is a mower implementation conform to the specifications provided.
-I chose an engine-based architecture instead of events/exceptions.
+It support collision detection (ambiguous requirement).
-It support collision detection.
+I chose an engine-based architecture instead of Subject(Mower)/Observer(Lawn) pattern.

 Dependencies